mvolkmann/wrec-vscode-lint-extension/README.md

   This adds/updates `usedBy` properties in the property configuration objects found in the `static properties =` object.
-  These are necessary when reactive JavaScript expressions do not explicitly reference every property they use.
+  These are necessary when reactive JavaScript expressions contain calls to methods that do not explicitly pass every property they use.
   In that case, wrec relies on `usedBy` properties, to determine when to reevaluate the expressions.